Complete Guide to Chit Chats: Creating Shipments

 Including the applicable tax reference number in the customs declaration indicates your recipient should not be assessed duties or fees upon delivery.
 If the IOSS/VAT/ VOEC number is not included, it will be the responsibility of the recipient to pay the custom and duty fees for the shipment.

-For shipments using Chit Chats International (to Europe), you can take advantage of Delivery Duty Paid (DDP) postage, which prevents the recipient from paying taxes for a seamless customer experience.
-However, note the following value limits for DDP postage:
+For shipments using Chit Chats International (to Europe), you can take advantage of the tax reference numbers, which prevents the recipient from paying taxes for a seamless customer experience.
+However, note the following value limits:

 *Subject to currency exchange fluctuations.